Extract, transform, load: Virtual ETL

-ETL vs. ELT
+Extract, load, transform (ELT)

 Extract, load, transform (ELT) is a variant of ETL where the extracted data is loaded into the target system first.
 The architecture for the analytics pipeline shall also consider where to cleanse and enrich data as well as how to conform dimensions.
+Some of the benefits of an ELT process include speed and the ability to more easily handle both unstructured and structured data.

 Ralph Kimball and Joe Caserta's book The Data Warehouse ETL Toolkit, (Wiley, 2004), which is used as a textbook for courses teaching ETL processes in data warehousing, addressed this issue.

-Cloud-based data warehouses like Amazon Redshift, Google BigQuery, and Snowflake Computing have been able to provide highly scalable computing power.
+Cloud-based data warehouses like Amazon Redshift, Google BigQuery, Microsoft Azure Synapse Analytics and Snowflake Inc. have been able to provide highly scalable computing power.
 This lets businesses forgo preload transformations and replicate raw data into their data warehouses, where it can transform them as needed using SQL.

 After having used ELT, data may be processed further and stored in a data mart.

-There are pros and cons to each approach.
 Most data integration tools skew towards ETL, while ELT is popular in database and data warehouse appliances.
 Similarly, it is possible to perform TEL (Transform, Extract, Load) where data is first transformed on a blockchain (as a way of recording changes to data, e.g., token burning) before extracting and loading into another data store.